letimofeev/worklog-reminder/services/employee/README.md

 | `notificationEnabled` | boolean | Whether notifications are enabled for the employee        |
 | `botConnected`        | boolean | Whether employee is connected to the notification service |

-### Get Employee By JIRA Key
+### Get Employees By JIRA Key

 `GET /api/employees?jiraKey={jiraKey}`

-Retrieves the employees with the specified JIRA key.
+Retrieves a list of employees with the specified JIRA key.

 Parameters